 It turns out that my circular saw was slightly out of square; the thin cuts I have been doing lately were in material (plywood, thin lumber...) too thin to show the angle, but cutting a full three-plus inches deep, it was very noticeable.
 The fact that the right-side cuts were turning out okay, while the left-side cuts were not, should have clued me in.
 But sometimes we're resistant to the lessons available to us.
 It takes a real mess to open our eyes to the problem.

-still going to be thinner and weaker than I
+This paddle was not as badly disfigured, but it's still going to be thinner and weaker than I meant for it to be. |

 The big lesson here is that it's always a mistake to use the wrong tool.
 The kind of shaping I'm attempting really ought to done with a bandsaw and belt sander, not a block plane.
 Lacking a belt sander, but wanting faster progress than I was getting with the plane, I tried a circular saw....
 You can't use a circular saw to do delicate shaping, any more than you can use a hammer or a soldering iron.
 So I'm going to check Craigslist and pawn shops for inexpensive belt sanders.
 And in the meantime, I'll be muttering the wise words of Mr. Miyagi under my breath while I endlessly plane away the worst of my mistakes: "Wax on, wax off."